 Research the lender

 Once you have found several loans that look right, do a little research into each of the organizations offering the loans.
-Check with the Better Business Bureau to review the company profile and their rating, and also see if there have been any complaints filed against them.
+Check with the Better Business Bureau to review the company profile and their rating.
+See if there are any complaints against them.
 Pay close attention to the nature of those complaints and how the company resolved those grievances.

 There are many sites that will compare different lending options and break down each of the benefits and downsides in a simple and easy to understand manner.